jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	├── signature.v2
 	└── software.tar

-   *  Unzip ``software.tar`` and we find that it contains all rpms to be installed.
-Please note that all rpms have been signed during patch build by using the key ``$MY_REPO/build-tools/signing/ima_signing_key.priv``.
+   *  Unzip ``software.tar`` to find that it contains all rpms to be installed.
+Note that all rpms have been signed during patch build using the key ``$MY_REPO/build-tools/signing/ima_signing_key.priv``.

-   *  There is only one file ``metadata.xml`` in ``metadata.tar``, and it includes all the information provided by the patch build command.
-It will be used by the StarlingX patching runtime system.
+   *  ``metadata.tar`` contains only one file ``metadata.xml``, which
+      includes all the information provided by the patch build command.
+It is used by the StarlingX patching runtime system.

    *  ``signature`` is a combination of the md5 values of ``software.tar`` and ``metadata.tar``.

    *  ``signature.v2`` is a signature file for ``software.tar`` and
       ``metadata.tar``.
-In this case, it is generated by utilizing the key file ``$MY_REPO/build-tools/signing/dev-private-key.pem``.
+In this case, it is generated using the key file ``$MY_REPO/build-tools/signing/dev-private-key.pem``.

 -------------
 Apply a patch
 -------------

-Once patches are generated, we can manually apply them to an applicable StarlingX system.
+Once patches are generated, you can manually apply them to an applicable StarlingX system.
 Both the StarlingX Horizon GUI and the CLI support the patch applying operation.
-To show more details, this example uses the CLI.
+This example uses the CLI to show more detail.

-The life cycle of a patch consists of four states: Available, Partial-Apply, Applied, and Partial-Remove.
+The life cycle of a patch consists of the following states:

 * **Available**: A patch in the Available state means it has been put into the patch storage area, but it has not been put into the software update